Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 In this example, `event::start_profiling is` called to configure the AI Engine to count the clock cycles from the stream start event to the event that indicates `BLOCK_SIZE_out_Bytes` bytes have been transferred, assuming that the stream stops right after the specified number of bytes are transferred.

-For detailed usage about event API, refer to the *Versal ACAP AI Engine Programming Environment User Guide* (UG1076).
+For detailed usage about event API, refer to the *Versal ACAP AI Engine Programming Environment User Guide* ([UG1076](./https://docs.xilinx.com/access/sources/dita/map?Doc_Version=2021.2%20English&amp;url=ug1076-ai-engine-environment)).

 The code is guarded by macro `__USE_EVENT_PROFILE__`.
 To use this method of profiling, define `__USE_EVENT_PROFILE__` for g++ cross compiler in `sw/Makefile`:

     CXXFLAGS += -std=c++14 -D__USE_EVENT_PROFILE__ -I$(XILINX_HLS)/include/ -I${SDKTARGETSYSROOT}/usr/include/xrt/ -O0 -g -Wall -c -fmessage-length=0 --sysroot=${SDKTARGETSYSROOT} -I${XILINX_VITIS}/aietools/include ${HOST_INC}

-The commands to build and run in hardware is same as previously shown.
+The commands to build and run in hardware are the same as previously shown.
 The output in hardware is as follows:

     GMIO::malloc completed
     total input/output num=1